-Regardless of when you're taking the bar exam this year, developing effective and consistent study habits is critical, especially before you get a month or two out from your exam date.
+Regardless of when you're taking the bar exam this year, developing effective and consistent study habits is critical.

 This is especially true when it comes to test-taking routines, such as your habits the night before an exam, the morning before an exam, and during an exam.